spring-media/adsolutions-implementationReference/cumulative-layout-shift.md

 # What Is the Cumulative Layout Shift?

 Google announced a new metric for its search engine ranking named Cumulative Layout Shift (CLS).
 We need to be complient with that, since it can effect our SEO ranking enormously.
-The big requirement is that the websites must have a visual stability while rendering
+The big requirement is that the websites must have a visual stability while rendering.

-The CLS is an unexpected shifting of web page elements while the page is rendering.
+The CLS is an unexpected shifting of web page elements (often but not only while the page is rendering).

 ![](layout-instability.gif)

 Besides advertising, this concerns factors like videos, images and in general content which is loaded asynchronously.

 # What we have done so far?